Munger indirectly preaching the importance of having win-win relationships (p. 38)

 questions to ask when investing (p.
 197)

-best time to get rick is in a crisis. independent thinking, financial preparation, and mental preparation. it doesn’t take brains (although you need the right basic ideas)—it takes temperament. (p.
+best time to get rich is in a crisis. independent thinking, financial preparation, and mental preparation. it doesn’t take brains (although you need the right basic ideas)—it takes temperament. (p.
 198)

 relate with cash is the gun to hunt rare fast-moving elephants memo